edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ## The `Value` enum

-The above examples have have mostly worked with the [Value](https://docs.rs/edgedb-protocol/latest/edgedb_protocol/value/enum.Value.html) enum in order to print them out and understand the EdgeDB data protocol.
-You can always return a `Value` from a query, as a `Value` represents anything returned from EdgeDB.
+The [Value](https://docs.rs/edgedb-protocol/latest/edgedb_protocol/value/enum.Value.html) enum can be found in the edgedb-protocol crate.
+A `Value` represents anything returned from EdgeDB so you can always return a `Value` from any of the query methods, and the enum can be instructive in getting to know the protocol.
 On the other hand, returning a `Value` can lead to a lot of pattern matching to get to the inner value and is not the most ergonomic way to work with results from EdgeDB.

 ```rust
 pub enum Value {